Skip to main content

 Clean the ears

-By nature, dogs are not the most pleasant smelling all of the time, but with some extra love and care you can keep your pup smelling fresh for longer.
-At the same time, keep in mind that bad smells can be a sign of severe illness and should be checked into by a vet.
+By nature, dogs are not the most pleasant smelling all of the time, but with some extra love and care you can keep your pup fresh for longer.
+At the same time, keep in mind that bad smells can be a sign of severe illness and should be checked by a vet.

 Read more